GillianTrethewey/GillianTrethewey/README.md

 ### Thanks for visiting! &nbsp;

-I am a self-taught software engineer formally trained as a Civil engineer and mathematics specialist teacher.
+I am a software engineer with university education and job experience as a Civil engineer and a mathematics specialist teacher.
 I'm currently working part-time on my Masters of Data Science with Eastern U. Also, working on getting more complex projects into my portfolio, both Frontend and Backend.

 I love programming, creating, and I'm proficient at membership, e-commerce websites such as:  https://cognitiveresults.com